xpgram/advance-wars/src/00 - Todo List.md

 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail.
 Proves I think.

+State Machine Refactor:
+[x] Generic
+[x] Locked Master<T> and Minor<T>
+[ ] Removal of BattleSystem references
+[ ] Doc strings rewritten
+[x] Queue sets allow configurations
+[ ] Confirmation of working operation
+  [x] Does the system advance from NULL_STATE to the entry point?
+    - It does on `advance()`: NULL_STATE is used to pass the `requestedBy` check.
+[ ] Error messages intact/expanded
+  [ ] SM will try to regress to recover from fatal issues even in non-config methods
+    [x] config() — regress
+    [ ] update() — regress
+    [ ] close() — stop closing
+  [x] Log warnings about concurrent state transition requests handled in Master, not Object.
+  [ ] Failures in update() call Master.failToPreviousState(), but this implementation is unverified.
+[x] StateAssets is a defined type with common operations (such as reset()) [x] regressTo(s: search) allows regress to specific state or state type [ ] States have a mechanism to 'return' a value.
+  - This can probably be achieved by letting Master return objects of type 'searched' from its stack list, likely by most recent, in the same fashion as regressTo().
+Then those objects can have `.return` or `.value` or `.chosenLocation` or whatever they like; it'll be up to the caller to utilize them according to how they're built.
+  [ ] Master has a `.getState(s: search)` method to retrieve previous state objects.
+[ ]

 In Progress:
 - [ ] Add tile-change to map.ts to make map construction easier.